Yago/YSS/README.md

 4. Just open the url to the directory in your favorite browser/device.
 Ex: http://myapp.dev/styleguide/

 ##Usage
-YSS can read the full Markdown syntax, but to create a understandable styleguide, **check the example below** :
+YSS can read the full Markdown syntax, but to create a understandable styleguide, **check the example below** (be careful to use the right `) :

 ````
 /*